SpencerVJones/ReduceApp/README.md

 - Reduce: Reduces the array of strings from the First View Controller into a single string using the reduce method, sends it back to the First View Controller, and dismisses itself.
 - Utilizes segues and passing data between view controllers.

-## Features:
+## Usage
-- Seamless keyboard navigation between text fields.
-- Validation to ensure all text fields are filled before proceeding.
-- Data passing between view controllers using segues.
-- Implementation of the reduce method to concatenate strings.
-- Clean and user-friendly interface.
+1. Clone the repository to your local machine.
+2. Launch the app on an iOS device or simulator.
+3. Input data into the six text fields on the main screen.
+4. Tap the "Done" button to proceed.
+5. View the entered data in the SecondViewController.
+6. Tap the "Reduce" button to combine the data into a single string.
+7. View the combined string back in the ViewController.

 ## Technologies Used:
-- Swift
-- UIKit framework
-- Xcode IDE

-## Getting Started:
-- Clone the repository to your local machine.
-- Open the project in Xcode.
-- Build and run the app on the iOS Simulator or a physical device.
+- **Swift**: Primary programming language for iOS app development.
+- **UIKit**: Framework for building user interfaces in iOS apps.
+- **Xcode**: Integrated development environment (IDE) used for iOS app development.

-## Contributing:
+## Contributing
-- Contributions are welcome!
-If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.
+Contributions are welcome!

+### You can contribute by:
+-  Reporting bugs
+-  Suggesting new features
+-  Submitting pull requests to improve the codebase